 Hiya’s current State of the Call research shows that a shocking 94% of unidentified calls aren’t even answered because of concerns about those spam and fraud calls.
 With it becoming so difficult to get through to your customers, it is essential to track variety of business metrics to know where your contact center operations can improve.
 Remaining on top of the most important metrics keeps your business agile and your bottom line rising.

-Keep reading to learn the 15 KPIs you must track to identify opportunities to improve your outbound call center performance, drive better agent productivity, and increase overall revenue from the voice channel.
+Keep reading to learn the 15 KPIs you must track to identify opportunities to improve your outbound call center performance, drive better agent productivity, improve call center customer service, and increase overall revenue from the voice channel.

 Metrics track the overall effectiveness of call center operations, agent productivity, and customer experience.
-Many sales team leaders use KPIs to motivate their teams, and keep a strong sense of morale in the workplace.
-Small competitions to raise metrics or yearly performance-based bonuses are a few common ways these KPIs make a tangible difference for an agent's workflow.
+Many sales team leaders use KPIs to motivate their teams and keep a strong sense of morale in the workplace.
+Small competitions to raise metrics or yearly performance-based bonuses are a few common ways these KPIs make a tangible difference in an agent's workflow.